Probing symmetric teleparallel gravity in the early universe: Scalar field inflation

 \section{Scalar field inflation}

 Despite some alternative suggestions \cite{alt1, alt2, alt3}, Inflation has been contemplated as a scenario, since it is the most viable model that can resolve the issues like flatness, horizon, monopole and structure formation problems singlehandedly, which were left unanswered by FLRW model.
 Recent analysis of the combined data (TT, TE, EE + lowE +lensing + BK15 + BAO+ Bicep2) puts up tight constrains on inflationary parameters, viz., the scalar to tensor ratio $(r < 0.055)$ and (scalar) spectral index $(0.9631 < n_s < 0.9705)$, along with a very small tensor spectral index $n_t$ {\cite{Planck1},\cite{Planck2}}.
 It is already known that to solve the horizon and the flatness problems, the number of e-folds $N$ should preferably lie within the range $45 < N < 65$.
 In fact, a more recent analysis \cite{Planck3} suggested even tighter constraint on scalar to tensor ratio $(r < 0.032)$.
-In this section, we consider a vacuum-dominated $(p_m =0 ;~~ \rho_m=0)$ scalar field driven inflation in the very early universe, find the inflationary parameters and compare with data sets, to test viability of the action \eqref{action}.
-The effective Friedmann equation, can be written as,
+It's true that the constraints on the inflationary parameters are model dependent.
+Nonetheless, as mentioned, constraints are put forward in view of a combined data set along with a totally different analysis.
+It is therefore suggestive that theoretical models should admit these observational constraints at least to some extent.
+In this section we proceed with the said motivation.
+For this purpose, we consider a vacuum-dominated $(p_m =0 ;~~ \rho_m=0)$ scalar field driven inflation in the very early universe.
+To check if our model can overcome such observational constraints, we adopt the following methodology.
+First, we simplify the field equations considerably, applying slow-roll assumption and compute the inflationary parameters $\epsilon,~\eta, N(\phi)$.
+Next we choose an initial value of the scalar field, and try to find a good fit following trial and error method.
+Particularly, since initially $\epsilon_i = \frac{r}{16}$, so we choose $\epsilon_i$ according to the experimental constraint, taking $k^2 > 1$, required to keep $Q < 0$.
+Then, since inflation halts at $\epsilon_f = 1$, so it allows us to choose a ratio of $\phi_i$ and $\phi_f$, and hence $\phi_f$ is fixed.
+Next, we choose $\beta V_1 = 1$, and select $\frac{V_0}{V_1}$ by trial and error method, so that $n_s$ fits Planck's constraint.
+Since it yields $N$ within the limit, so we conclude that the fit is perfect with recently released Planck's data.
+Finally, we find that inflation is sub-Planckian, and the universe comes out of this inflationary era, being determined by the oscillatory behaviour of the scalar field.
+Here we present three sets of data.
+There may be other sets of data too, choosing different ratio of $\phi_i$ and $\phi_f$, $\beta V_1$, and $\frac{V_0}{V_1}$.
+We start from the effective Friedmann equation, that may be written as,

 and the Klein Gordon equation can be written in its standard form as,